payout-one/developers/docs/use-cases/simple-payment.md

    }'
    ```
    > [!NOTE]
-   > Amount is in cents in cents(EUR), so 3 EUR is 300.
+   > Amount is in cents (EUR), so 3 EUR is 300.
 It's same for other currencies, for example 300 CZK is 30000.

    Signature is generated from string with this pattern:
    ```